khepf/gemini_front/README.md

 - DONE add FE create in general
 - DONE add ability to add both images to FE create
 - DONE add ability to add both images to FE update
+- DONE add validation to create baseball card

 - add more images
 - fill in more data

 - fix sign in failure workflow
-- add validation to create baseball card
 - image delete when card deleted or updated
 - back end isolate image folder in cloudinary to user somehow (variables?)
 - upload FE to cloud